-Today is perhaps the worst day to shop — but being the Budget Fashionista I was at the stores.
+Today is perhaps the worst day to shop — but being the Budget Fashionista, I was at the stores.
 Skipping over the ridiculously long lines at the Mall, I headed to the garment district in NYC with my mom and mother-in-law in tow.

 The key to shopping the garment district (from about 32nd to 39th St., 7th to 10th Ave) is walk east/west between the various avenues.
 On these “side streets” are several shops, some wholesale, that carry women’s and men’s fashions for rock bottom prices (albeit varying degrees of quality).

-The items change every day, however there are few things over $30 bucks in the store.
+The items change every day, however, there are few things over $30 bucks in the store.
 They have Ralph Lauren polo shirts, sweaters, and pull overs for $20 bucks with an additional 20% off.
 Charles David and Via Spiga shoes for $20 bucks.
-I purchased a pair of sailor jeans by Liz Claiborneand a pair of black knit pants from Max Studio for $6 a piece.
+I purchased a pair of sailor jeans by Liz Claiborne and a pair of black knit pants from Max Studio for $6 a piece.
 They even have sheets and towels for dirt cheap.

 And when you are finished you can head next door to 261 W. 36th.
 Upstairs on the second floor is a continuous sample sale from a group called Clothingline.
 Merchandise changes every week, but sometimes you can get some top items from designers like Evisu, Free People, Theory, Nike, and more.
 I bought a My Flat in London Bag from there for over 50% off the retail price.

 Now, I am going to get some more turkey…